Wrasse

 The available information for the Victorian commercial wrasse fishery indicates that –

-• In comparison to the relatively stable CPUE trend during the harvest strategy reference period of 2004/05–2014/15, ‘hook & line’ effort increased to a much greater extent than catch reflecting a decrease CPUE i.e. stock biomass until transferability in 2017/18.
-Following transferability both variables have been relatively stable with moderate increases in CPUE apparent over the past two years in the Eastern and Western assessment zones.
+• In comparison to the relatively stable CPUE trend during the harvest strategy reference period of 2004/05–2014/15, ‘hook & line’ effort increased to a much greater extent than catch reflecting a decrease CPUE i.e. stock biomass until licence transferability in 2017/18.
+Following transferability both variables have been relatively stable with moderate increases in CPUE apparent over the past two years in the West zone and an increase in the East zone until 2020/21 (no fishing in 2021/22), whereas there has been a decline in the Central zone.

-• Monthly patterns of catch and effort during 2020 have generally been consistent with presumed effects of public restrictions imposed in response to the two waves of COVID-19 outbreak in Victoria and with sea weather patterns, meaning that these two factors influencing fishing are confounded.
+• Monthly patterns of catch and effort since early 2020 have generally been consistent with presumed effects of public restrictions imposed in response to the COVID-19 outbreak in Victoria, associated market conditions, international market constraints on rock lobster exports, and weather patterns, with the influence of these factors on fishing inseparable.

 • Recent patterns in effort among different fishing methods are consistent with the introduction of licence transferability as new operators have become active using ‘hook & line’ since 2017/18.